Frequently Asked Questions

 Restringing

 For restringing and and restringing the Add Pearls program, please allow us at least four weeks to complete a request.
-We do not accept rushes.
+We do not accept rushes or restringing jobs that have been worked on by another jeweler or has another jewelers clasp on it.
 You must order your pearl, receive it, combine it with your necklace and ship it back to us with a special label generated by American Pearl for insurance purposes.
 Add Pearls are custom necklaces strung on double stranded silk thread and are handmade.
-Please do not send any Add Pearls or Restringing to us during Oct 25 and January 9 of any given year as this is the holiday rush where most shipping networks have slowed down.
+Please do not send any Add Pearls or Restringing to us during Oct 20 and January 9 of any given year as this is the holiday rush where most shipping networks have slowed down.
+There is a 1 year warranty on the stringing of pearls.
+After this time period there is a charge to restring that is associated with usage, wear and tear which is customarary in the industry.

 Can you wear pearls in water?